CommonAccord/Site-License/Doc/Website/landing.md

 IntroContent={Introduction.sec}<br><br>{FormDoc.sec}<br>{PageTabs.sec}<br>{DocumentsFolder.sec}<br><br>{OtherSites.sec}<br><br>{PageSource.sec}

 Introduction.sec=This website is for licensing documents.<br><br>That is a very broad field, and it is likely that we will break this up into subdomains.
-But all licenses share many features and it may be useful to emphasis the commonalities at the beginning.
+But all licenses share many features and it may be useful to emphasis the commonalities.

 FormDoc.sec=When you click on the first link below, you will see the YCombinator form of SaaS license agreement.

 DemoDocName=License/SaaS/YC/Form/YC_Sales_Form.md